nadeemlab/ImPartial/README.md

 A detailed guide for the Fiji plugin can be found [here](imagej-plugin/README.md).

 ## Issues
-Please report all issues on the public forum.
+Please report all issues [here](https://github.com/nadeemlab/ImPartial/issues).

 ## License